marblejs/marble/.github/CONTRIBUTING.md

 ### Scope

-The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages).
+The scope should be the name of the package affected (as perceived by the person reading the changelog generated from commit messages).

 [coc]: https://github.com/marblejs/marble/blob/master/docs/CODE_OF_CONDUCT.md